gt-security-seminar/gt-security-seminar.github.io/index.md

 The **Georgia Institute of Technology Student Security Seminar**, sponsored by [School of Cybersecurity and Privacy](https://scp.cc.gatech.edu/), is an opportunity for Georgia Tech faculty and students working in computer security and privacy to present their research and invite guest speakers.

+The seminar is currently on hiatus, and information here is from Fall 2022.

 To receive regular updates on upcoming talks, as well as Zoom links to join them virtually, please subscribe to the mailing list.

 If you're interested in presenting a talk, please contact us with a date and talk proposal.